Listen To This Article - Click Play

 1. Sevierville Winterfest

-Though Sevierville did not hold a kick-off event for this year’s Winterfest, the lights will shine bright from November 9 until January 7!
+Though Sevierville does not hold a kick-off event for Winterfest, the lights will shine bright beginning on November 15!
 Bring all of your family and friends to Sevierville to take in the millions of twinkling lights and get into the holiday spirit!

 It is hard to have a holiday celebration without a Christmas tree or two.
 Help get your family into the seasonal spirit by taking them out to this year’s Festival of Trees event at the W.L.
 Mills Conference Center.

-Running from November 20 – 25, this Smoky Mountain Winterfest tradition showcases hundreds of festive trees, each with their own theme.
+Running from November 27 – 30, this Smoky Mountain Winterfest tradition showcases hundreds of festive trees, each with its own theme.
 All proceeds from this event benefit the Boys & Girls Club of the Smoky Mountains.